missfunmi/core-values-app/README.md

   - [x] Disable dragging in columns - no more dragging
 - [ ] Primary core value selection fixes:
   - [ ] onBeforeDragStart or onDragStart, hide plus button
-  - [ ] When plus button is clicked, change icon to orange x (animate),
+  - [x] When plus button is clicked, change icon to orange x (animate),
   - [x] When plus button is clicked, change style of selected core value to orange?
   - [ ] Only allow one primary core value selection per column, reset styles when new one is selected
-  - [ ] Require primary core value in each column to be picked before enabling continue button
+  - [ ] Require primary core value in all columns to be picked before enabling continue button
   - [x] Once bottom panel appears on page, never re-hide it

 ## v2